KumaranShivam5/Chandra-XAI/README.md

 Machine readble data table is available at [Zenodo](https://doi.org/10.5281/zenodo.17346885)

+Interactive Local and global explanation of CMP is at the web portal [https://chandraxai.streamlit.app/](https://chandraxai.streamlit.app/)

 ### How to use the portal :

 1. When the portal first loads, it 100 sources selected at random from the catalog of 269366 sources.